Peanut butter and jelly, peas and carrots, PR and social media—some things just go together.

 The first thing to know: PR is much more than press hits

-The good news is that getting that press hit is only the beginning of what strategic public relations can do for you.
+Think about it: if you get a press hit in a major publication, chances are that publication is going to share it on their social media.
+And even if they don’t share it themselves, readers will.
+That press hit is only the beginning of what strategic public relations can do for your brand.
 The field has expanded massively, and with it, the opportunities to reach new audiences in new formats.

-In addition, as the digital ecosystem has grown and evolved, so too have the types of opportunities available.
-Product Hunt campaigns for tech product-based businesses, podcast interviews, livestream Q&A sessions—these are all ways for brands to get their messages out to a larger audience outside of the traditional PR outlets.
+In other words, social media can amplify your strategic public relations in a way that simply wasn’t possible before.
+As the digital ecosystem has grown and evolved, so too have the types of opportunities available.
+Product Hunt campaigns for tech product-based businesses, podcast interviews, livestream Q&A sessions are all ways for brands to get their messages out to a larger audience outside of the traditional PR outlets.

-How does social media fit into a PR campaign?
+How should social media marketing fit into your PR campaigns?

-When you’re developing a PR campaign or working with a PR agency that’s developing these campaigns for you, there are essentially three stages to go through:
+When you’re developing a PR campaign or working with a PR agency, there are a few elements to consider:

 Related post: 6 Common Mistakes B2B Brands Make When Pitching Media

 Sometimes, figuring out your goal with PR is easy.
 Suppose you’re launching a product, expanding into new markets or geographic regions, or welcoming a new executive team.
 In that case, your goal is essentially to generate excitement or attention around that event.